Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 Importantly, arbitrator Carr noted that Margaret had signed a waiver form indicating final acceptance after the initial inspection and that the escrow deposit was non-refundable under these conditions.

-On July 2, 2023, the arbitrator delivered her binding decision: Jason Anderson was required to proceed with the purchase at the original contract price of $325,000, without any credit for repairs.
+On July 2, 2023, the arbitrator delivered her binding decision: the claimant was required to proceed with the purchase at the original contract price of $325,000, without any credit for repairs.
 The escrow deposit of $16,250 was forfeited to Peterson as compensation for delays and lost rental opportunities.
 However, Peterson agreed to provide a one-year warranty on the roof for peace of mind, a gesture to ease tensions.

 Peterson, relieved to close the chapter, plans to reinvest the forfeited deposit into renovating his next property.
 Meanwhile, Margaret adapted her business timeline to accommodate repairs, vowing to scrutinize contracts more closely in future deals.